-There will be one examination that will cover the entire semester.
-Due to COVID-19 issues, the requirement to take the final exam at a CR testing center has been lifted.
-Please be mindful as the exam will be timed, but you will be able to take the exam online using the Google Chrome or Firefox browser.
+There will be one examination that will cover the entire semester done online.
+Please be mindful as you can only take the exam once and it will be timed, but you will be able to take the exam online using the Google Chrome or Firefox browser.